akihiko47/C-experience/README.md

 Folder of this project: `albumGenerator`

 ## Integers from string
+Main file - `intsFromString/main.c`
-File - `intsFromString/main.c` function file - `intsFromString/intfromstr.c`
+Function file - `intsFromString/intfromstr.c`
+Tests - `intsFromString/tests.c`

 This program can pull a number from your string and convert it to int type.
 This project is an experiment with simple data types.
 Example of how the program works: `a12b34c5d` will be converted to `12345`.
 You can see tests in `tests.c`.